Gopher tortoise: Historically

-Since July 7, 1987, the U.S. Fish and Wildlife Service (USFWS) has listed Gopherus polyphemus as "Threatened" wherever the tortoises are found west of the Mobile and Tombigbee Rivers in Alabama, Mississippi, and Louisiana.
-On November 9, 2009, the U.S. Fish and Wildlife Service proposed rulemaking to include the eastern population of Gopherus polyphemus in the List of Threatened Wildlife.
-In October 2022, the USFWS announced that the species overall and its eastern distinct population segment (DPS) did not warrant listing at that time.
+Since July 7, 1987, the U.S. Fish and Wildlife Service (FWS) has listed Gopherus polyphemus as "threatened" wherever the tortoises are found west of the Mobile and Tombigbee Rivers in Alabama, Mississippi, and Louisiana.
+On November 9, 2009, the FWS proposed rulemaking to include the eastern population of G. polyphemus in the List of Threatened Wildlife.
+In October 2022, the FWS announced that the species overall and its eastern distinct population segment (DPS) did not warrant listing at that time.
 G. polyphemus appears on the IUCN Red List as a "Vulnerable" species; however, it has not been assessed for the purposes of this list since 1996.
-In July 2011, the USFWS determined that listing the eastern population of the tortoise as Threatened under the Endangered Species Act is warranted, however, it is precluded from doing so at this time due to higher priority actions and a lack of sufficient funds to commence proposed rule development.
-In the interim period of time the USFWS will place the eastern population of the tortoise on its candidate species list until sufficient funding is available to initiate a proposed listing rule.
-In 2018, the IUCN Tortoise and Freshwater Turtle Specialist Group recommended a re-assessment and re-classification of all six Gopherus species This reclassification would move G. polyphemus from Vulnerable (VU) to Endangered (EN).
+In July 2011, the FWS determined that listing the eastern DPS as threatened under the Endangered Species Act is warranted, but it is precluded from doing so at this time due to higher priority actions and a lack of sufficient funds to commence proposed rule development.
+In the interim, the FWS would place the eastern DPS on its candidate species list until sufficient funding is available to initiate a proposed listing rule.
+In 2018, the IUCN Tortoise and Freshwater Turtle Specialist Group recommended a reassessment and reclassification of all six Gopherus species This reclassification would move G. polyphemus from vulnerable to endangered.
 NatureServe considers the species to be Vulnerable.